 Now that you understand the difference between hemp vs weed, you can dive deeper into the science of cannabis.
 Understanding the plant's chemical compounds and effects can help you find the relief you need.

-Become a cannabis expert by enrolling in Cannabis Training University’s online industry training platform.
+Become a Master of Marijuana by enrolling in Cannabis Training University’s online industry training platform.

 Get 1-year access to tons of educational resources including e-books, videos, quizzes, and so much more.
 Empower yourself with up-to-date cannabis knowledge with CTU.